D4mo/tredolist/README.md

 ![Tredolist board](https://raw.githubusercontent.com/gwened/tredolist/master/screenshots/tredolist-board.png)

 Tip: you can add the character **|** in the title of a list and have your board divided in **multiple swimlanes**.
 Example: "Monday | Next Week".
-This is inspired from Swimlanes for Trello, an extension by Jeff Yaus.
+This is an experimental feature (see Known Bugs section below) inspired from Swimlanes for Trello, an extension by Jeff Yaus.

 **How should I organize my Todo List?**